mgiano02/CarCar/README.md

 Endpoint: Update model \
 Url: http://localhost:8100/api/models/:id \
 Description: Update a specific model \
-What is necessary: Path parameter as an id, JSON body with at least one of the fields from the following: "name", "picture_url", "manufacturer_id".
+What is necessary: Path parameter as a model id, JSON body with at least one of the fields from the following: "name", "picture_url", "manufacturer_id".
 URL with a PUT request
 <p>
 <details>
 <summary>Click for example image</summary>